wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 ## Conclusion

-We had the opportunity of hearing from Masahiro Kasuya of MELTIN MMI about the fundamentals to the future of the company.
+We had the opportunity of hearing from Masahiro Kasuya of MELTIN about the fundamentals to the future of the company.
 They are headed full-speed towards approval for their medical neurorehabilitation device.
 Alongside their development of the Avatar products, the company has also supposedly started iterating on their neurorehabilitation devices.
-As Japan’s leader in neurotechnology, we hope to hear and see more exciting developments coming out of MELTIN MMI.
+As Japan’s leader in neurotechnology, we hope to hear and see more exciting developments coming out of MELTIN.

 Meanwhile, the company is also looking to expand into markets outside of Japan, those interested can contact them [here](https://www.meltin.jp/en/contact/#inquiry).